-The telecommunications industry has experienced consolidation and we expect this trend to continue.
+The telecommunications industry has experienced consolidation, including the acquisitions of Acme Packet, Inc. and Tekelec by Oracle Corporation in 2013, and we expect this trend to continue.
 Consolidation among our customers may cause delays or reductions in capital expenditure plans and/or increased competitive pricing pressures as the number of available customers declines and the relative purchasing power of customers increases in relation to suppliers.
 Any of these factors could adversely affect our business.